possible C++14 issue

 Ben has agreed to take a look at the result of building the code with the new version of clang, and will report on the success or failure when he is able.

-#8 Updated by Ben Morgan over 4 years ago
+#8 Updated by Ben Morgan almost 6 years ago

 Just a quick update on this for the Stakeholders Meeting - since talking to Marc, I haven't had the time to perform the needed checks.
 I hope to do so within the next two-three weeks.
 There is a patch release to Xcode (6.3.1), but the LLVM/Clang version does not appear to have changed.
 Since the new 1.14 release of art is out, but the Clang tests are using 1.13.1: